Tale of Two Brothers: Folkloric parallels

 According to folklorist Stith Thompson, the story is the predecessor to the Aarne–Thompson–Uther tale type ATU 318, "The Faithless Wife" or "Batamärchen".
 Although the story was classified, the Tale of Two Brothers has a lot of tale types then the specific classification that it was classified in.
 This makes folkloric parallels of the story more vast.

 Czech scholar Karel Horálek provided how the variants appear in European sources: the hero dies, resurrects as a horse; the horse is killed and from its blood a beautiful tree is born; the hero's unfaithful wife cuts down the tree; a woodchip remains and becomes a bird ("usually a drake").

 Parallels have also been argued between the resurrection cycle motif and tales that appear in later literary tradition, such as The Love for Three Oranges (or The Three Citrons), as well as mediaeval accounts of the saint.
 The Love for Three Oranges is often argued to be paralleled to the Tale of Two Brothers due to the transformations of characters.

 Biblical parallels

-The biblical account of Joseph and Potiphar's wife echo the fable of Bata and Anpu.
-The specifics of the parallels is a wife accusing a man she was trying to seduce of seducing her.
-Potiphar's wife accuses Joseph and Anpu's wife accuses Bata.
+The biblical account of Joseph and Potiphar's wife echoes the fable of Bata and Anpu.
+The specific parallel is that of a wife accusing a man she was trying to seduce of seducing her.
+Potiphar's wife accuses Joseph, and Anpu's wife accuses Bata.